Benjam-BB/the-gossip-project-rails/README.md

 ```

-Open a browser and go to : http://localhost:3000/welcome
-or http://localhost:3000/welcome/your_name for a personalized landing page
+Open a browser and go to : http://localhost:3000/welcome/mireille for a personalized landing page

 Navigate and envoy the Gossips